Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Katie Pins

-Grandkids, extended vacations, time for new hobbies — the prospect of retirement is nothing short of exciting for individuals who are on the cusp of reaching their golden years.
-However, in addition to choosing whether to take up golf, play a new instrument or make pottery, many empty nesters face an important decision about whether to rent or buy a home when downsizing in retirement.
+Grandkids, extended vacations, time for new hobbies — the prospect of retirement is nothing short of exciting, especially for those close to reaching their golden years.
+However, in addition to choosing whether to take up golf, many empty nesters face an important decision about whether to downsize to rent or buy in retirement.

-While there are benefits on both sides, it’s often a highly personal decision without a clear-cut answer.
-If you’re on the fence, be sure to consider these points before making your next move.
+While there are benefits on both sides, it’s often a personal decision without a clear-cut answer.
+If you’re on the fence, consider these points before making your next move.

 One of the biggest lifestyle changes for individuals entering retirement is being bound to a fixed income.
-Even if you’ve been diligent about putting money away in retirement savings, it’s easy to feel stretched when trying to support your normal way of life.
-Moreover, the uncertainty of medical expenses and living costs makes it hard to know if you’re truly prepared for the future.
+Even if you’ve been diligent about putting money away in retirement savings and maxing out your Roth IRA, it’s easy to feel stretched when trying to support your normal way of life.
+Plus, the uncertainty of medical expenses and living costs makes it hard to know if you’re truly prepared for the future.

-Whether it’s out of financial necessity or you simply want a change of scenery, if you choose to go this route, you can look forward to having a clean slate to reset your living situation.
+Whether it’s out of financial necessity or you simply want a change of scenery, if you choose to sell your current home, you can look forward to having a clean slate to reset your living situation.

 However, if you’ve been a hands-on homeowner your whole life, this may be a challenge.
 Under most lease agreements, even small projects like painting a room or installing a new lighting fixture require you to get the green light from your landlord.